 BMI is calculated by dividing your weight in kilograms by your height in metres squared.

 Enter your measurements and click ‘calculate’ for your body mass index.

-If your BMI is above or below the normal range but you consider yourself to be of normal and healthy weight for your height, you can check with your doctor to find out if there is anything else you need to do to reduce your health risks.
+If your BMI is above or below the normal range but you consider yourself to be of normal and healthy weight for your height, chat with your doctor about any potential health concerns.